-16 Contractual restrictions on charging intangible assets

-16.1 The benefit of an intangible asset (for instance, a contract) cannot be charged if it is prohibited by the terms on which the asset is created (for instance, the terms of the contract which creates it), unless it is permitted by other legislation (such as the Small Business, Enterprise and Employment Act 2015).
+- 16 Contractual restrictions Prohibitions on charging certain intangible assets - The benefit of an intangible asset (for instance, a contract) cannot be charged if it is prohibited by the terms on which the asset is created (for instance, the terms of the contract which creates it), unless it is permitted by other legislation (such as the Small Business, Enterprise and Employment Act 2015). - 16.2 This is the case even if the prospective chargee is unaware of the restriction prohibition. - Whether or not the creation of a charge is prohibited by the terms of a contract is a matter of interpretation of the contract concerned.
+The question is whether it is the objective common intention of the parties that athe putative charge is prohibited.
+Intention is established objectively (see part 1). - 16.4 If the terms of a contract do prohibit the creation of a charge over all or any part of the benefit of a contract, then:

-- 16.2 This is the case even if the prospective chargee is unaware of the restriction. - 16.3 Whether or not the creation of a charge is prohibited by the terms of a contract is a matter of interpretation of the contract concerned.
-The question is whether it is the objective common intention of the parties that a charge is prohibited. - 16.4 If the terms of a contract do prohibit the creation of a charge over all or any part of the benefit of a contract, then: - (a) unless it is permitted by other legislation, any purported charge is, to the extent of the prohibition, invalid; - (b) the purported charge is not, of itself, a breach of the contract by the chargor; and - (c) if the chargor has agreed to create the charge, the invalidity of the charge may result in a personal claim by the intended chargee against the chargor for breach of contract. - 16.5 For example, if: - (a) A has entered into a contract with C under which A is entitled to a receivable from C; - (b) the contract contains a prohibition on A creating a charge over the receivable without C's consent; - (c) C has not consented; and - (d) A purports to charge the receivable to B, then:
+- (a) unless it is permitted by other legislation, any purported charge is, to the extent of the prohibition, invalid; (b) the purported charge is not, of itself, a breach of the contract by the charger; and - (c) if the chargor has agreed to create the charge, the invalidity of the charge may result in a personal claim by the intended chargee against the chargor for breach of contract.

+16.5 For example, if:

+- (a) A has entered into a contract with C under which A is entitled to a receivable from C: - (b) the contract contains a prohibition on A creating a charge over the receivable without C's consent; In this Code, a prohibition on the creation of a charge includes any limitation of any kind on the creation of the charge (including, for instance, the requirement for a consent which has not been obtained). - (c) C has not consented; and - (d) A purports to charge the receivable to B, then: